5.2. Practice: symbolic cues and real syntax

 ■ irregular verbs and vowel patterns: high and low, back and front.

-Third edition, 2022.
+Third edition, 2025.

 The world may never have seen her original handwriting, if her skill was taken for supernatural.
 Feel welcome to Poems by Emily Dickinson prepared for print by Teresa Pelka: thematic stanzas, notes on the Greek and Latin inspiration, the correlative with Webster 1828, and the Aristotelian motif, Things perpetual — these are not in time, but in eternity.

-■→Free access, Internet Archive
+■Free access, Internet Archive

-■→E-pub | NOOK Book | Kindle
+■E-pub | NOOK Book | Kindle

-■→Barnes & Noble | Lulu
+■Hard cover, Barnes & Noble | Lulu

-& TRANSLATION
+& Translation

 Knowledge gains with good translation

-Internet Archive, the free text and image repository
+the free text and image repository

-■Feel welcome to use the materials in my account■
+■Feel welcome to use my free materials

 The posters are available to shop online as well.